A post thrash/melodic metal 5 piece from Brisbane with a 5 track EP.

-Halfwit steps up the pressure with an aggressive punk feel in the verses before the massive pre chorus riff.
-The tempo grinds right down as Evil Eye take it right to the edge with some Pantera style attitude.
-This a monster track and if I was asked by someone what Evil Eye was like and I only had one song to play them, it would be this.
+Halfwit steps up the pressure with an aggressive punk feel in the verses before the massive pre-chorus riff.
+The tempo grinds right down as Evil Eye takes it right to the edge with some Pantera style attitude.
+This is a monster track and if I was asked by someone what Evil Eye was like and I only had one song to play them, it would be this.
 My pick of the album.

 Fall begins with fast chugging with some formidable drumming, and I am sure I remember seeing them play this live to quite a few banging heads.
 These changes and stops are super tight.

 Disobey brings us to the end of the album, and not surprisingly they choose to finish strongly.
 The vocalist is right in from the start of the song and screaming “where did we all go wrong?”
 What I really like about these guys is they are able to not only create the riffs but still generate a compelling chorus.
 Too often bands will find one sweet part of the song and do not know where to take it, so the whole song will just consist of variations of that killer riff.
 The experience they bring is clear, as is the commitment these songs are delivered with.